lite-xl/lite-xl.github.io/docs/developer-guide/creating-syntaxes.md

 Patterns are tested in the order that they are written in the syntax definition, so the first match will win.

-Patterns are based on Lua patterns or PCRE (Version 2).
+Patterns are based on Lua patterns or PCRE2.

 You may find detailed information on Lua patterns in the [Lua Reference Manual].
 For PCRE, there are various [regex tester websites] that provide documentation.